HELPING PEOPLE CONNECT

 Abdul's research is focused on the perceptions of mentoring and the role of Cultural Intelligence within mentoring relationships.
 For several years, he has taught leadership courses for undergraduate students.
-Abdul is the founder of AMO Enterprise, which helps people better connect in individual and team settings through leadership seminars, keynotes, and mentoring.
+Abdul is the founder of AMO Enterprise, which helps people better connect in individual and team settings through leadership seminars and keynotes.

 Abdul is devoted to civic and public service.
 He is an elected member of the Board of Regents at the University of Minnesota, serves on the Board of Directors for the YMCA Greater Twin Cities, AchieveMpls, Travel/Impact/Growth, and Civic Eagle.
 In 2016, Abdul was featured in Minnesota Business Magazine's "Young Entrepreneurs".
 Omari is a proud native of Minneapolis, Minnesota with immigrant parents from Kenya and Jordan and is a sucker for a good TV show and an avid sports fan.

 The journey of leadership begins with YOU.
 The “you” in Leadership seminars and keynotes provide opportunities for individuals to question and discover how personal characteristics and experiences play out in leadership approaches and interactions when working in groups and teams.

 The “you” in Leadership seminars and keynotes cover a wide variety of leadership topics that impact leaders and provide concrete ways in which leaders can utilize Cultural Intelligence to enhance relationships.
 The seminars and keynotes are highly interactive and provide a high energy and thoughtful environment.